FernandoSequineli/FernandoSequineli/README.md

 ### A little about me. <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="40">

-Hello!
 My name is Fernando and I am a web developer with a strong focus on user experience.
 I have a BSc in Computing from the National College of Ireland and a passion for technology.
 With 3 years of experience in programming and a constant drive to learn new technologies, I specialize in front-end development.<br/><br/>

 ## ⚡️ A Few Quick Facts